AIROB-Lab/MOSAIC-2.0/Documentation/docs/building-documentation.md

 and navigation.
 Use a full build after adding, removing or renaming C# types;
 `-ArticlesOnly` uses the last extracted API metadata.

+## Publish with GitHub Pages

+The repository includes `.github/workflows/documentation-pages.yml`.
+On every push to `main`, GitHub Actions performs a clean full build, runs the documentation checks, and deploys `Documentation/_site` to GitHub Pages.
+You can also start the workflow manually from the repository's **Actions** tab.

+After creating the GitHub repository and pushing `main`, enable the deployment once:

+1. Open **Settings > Pages** in the GitHub repository.
+2. Under **Build and deployment**, set **Source** to **GitHub Actions**.
+3. Open **Actions > Publish documentation** and run the workflow, or push a commit to `main`.
+4. Follow the deployment URL shown by the completed `Deploy documentation` job.
+GitHub also displays the public URL under **Settings > Pages**.

+The workflow uses GitHub's Pages artifact deployment, so it does not create or maintain a `gh-pages` branch.
+Generated HTML remains untracked, and the live site is replaced only after the build and documentation checks pass.
+If the repository uses a default branch name other than `main`, update the branch under `on.push.branches` in the workflow.

+GitHub Pages availability for a private repository depends on the GitHub account or organization plan.
+If **Settings > Pages** is unavailable while the repository is private, publish the repository or use a plan that supports private-repository Pages.

 ## Where to edit

 - Edit guides in `Documentation/docs` and their navigation in `docs/toc.yml`.